James Bevan (diplomat): Early life

 Bevan was born on 13 July 1959.
 He was educated at the Royal Grammar School, High Wycombe and Sussex University.

 Career

 He joined the British Diplomatic Service in 1982 and served in Kinshasa, Brussels, Paris, and Washington, D.C., as well as various posts in the Foreign and Commonwealth Office.
 He was a visiting fellow at the Weatherhead Center for International Affairs at Harvard (2006–07) and the Chief Operating Officer of the FCO (2007–11).
 He was the UK's High Commissioner to India from 2011 to 2015.

 Bevan became Chief Executive of the Environment Agency in 2015.
 The Environment Agency's stated aims include confronting climate change, promoting sustainable growth, enhancing the nation's resilience to flooding and drought, and protecting the environment.
 He has been outspoken on the need to tackle the climate emergency and its consequences, and on the benefits for business and wider society of doing so successfully.

+Under Bevan's leadership the Environment Agency has been criticized for "failing to police the behaviour of water companies, stifling frontline fieldwork, reducing monitoring, failing to protect rivers, gagging staff, and when faced with growing public outcry about the state of English rivers, trying to weaken the tough regulations which repeatedly show how waterways are being choked by a cocktail of sewage and agricultural pollution".

+In March 2026 Environment Secretary Emma Reynolds suggested that stripping Bevan of his knighthood is will be "seriously considered" due to his failure to protect rivers and waterways.
+The Government minister was quoted "It’s horrific what’s been happening, we’ve had record levels of pollution in our waterways," LBC reported that 5,000 signatures have been collected advocating Bevan is stripped of his title.